m2nx/discourse-elasticsearch/README.md

 # discourse-elasticsearch

-discourse-elasticsearch is a plugin for elasticsearch
+discourse-elasticsearch is a plugin for elasticsearch forked from [discourse-algolia](https://github.com/discourse/discourse-algolia)

 ## Installation